Gravitational lensing for interstellar power transmission: Detection sensitivity

 \section{Detection sensitivity}

 Now that we have established the power estimates for the transmission links characteristic for various lensing architectures involving one and two lenses, we need to consider practical aspects of such transmission links.
-For this, can evaluate the contribution of the brightness of the stellar atmospheres to the overall detection sensitivity.
+For this, we evaluate the contribution of the brightness of the stellar atmospheres to the overall detection sensitivity.
+The signal estimates are summarized in Sec.~\ref{sec:signal-estimates}, and the background models are discussed in Sec.~\ref{sec:sol-corona-model}.